 It will give you free access to great lounges in most major Canadian airports (YYZ, YVR, YUL, YYC, YEG, YWG).

 But most importantly, it also includes lounges in airports all over the world so that you can relax almost everywhere you go.
-There are 1,200+ participating lounges (all accessible for free, even when flying economy).
+There are 1,200+ participating lounges (all accessible for free, even when flying economy class of course).

-Keep reading to see how one specific credit card actually pays you to get access to these airport lounges, and then we’ll even give you a couple of other options to get at least a few free lounges passes each year if the unlimited access isn’t right for you.
+Keep reading to see how one specific credit card actually pays you to get access to these airport lounges, and then we’ll even give you a couple of other options to get at least a few free lounges passes each year if the unlimited access isn’t right for you: there’s no reason for you not to have lounge access with these options!

 Free Unlimited Airport Lounge Access